arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET FORMULA` command <!-- REF _command_.VP_SET_FORMULA.Summary -->assigns a specified formula or 4D method to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with VP Cell or VP Column) whose value you want to specify.
 If *rangeObj* includes multiple cells, the formula specified will be linked in each cell.

 The *formula* parameter specifies a formula or 4D method name to be assigned to the *rangeObj*.
 If a 4D method is used, it must be allowed with the `SET ALLOWED METHODS` command (see Project method references).

 The optional *formatPattern* defines a pattern for the *formula*.
-For information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](apx_vpCellFormat.md) section.
+For information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](vpConfig.md#cell-format) section.

 >You can remove the formula in *rangeObj* by replacing it with an empty string ("").